mattschmitz/Common-Ground/README.md

 # Common Ground

  Want to meet up with friends after work, but can't find a good spot that's easy for everyone to get to?
-Common Ground finds optimal meeting places based on travel times.
+Common Ground locates optimal meeting places based on travel times.
 Simply enter your starting locations and a desired type of meeting place - for example 'bars' or 'german restaurants'.
 You can even select different travel modes for each person - walk, bike, drive or transit.

  [Live Site](https://findcommonground.herokuapp.com/)